Find application credentials

 - Connecting to your application through SSH.

-Option 1: Find password by checking the System Log on the Microsoft Azure management console
+Option 1: Find credentials by checking the System Log on the Microsoft Azure management console

 The administrator password to log in to your application is randomly generated during the first boot.
 This password can be viewed as follows: